originally posted on Concept Hub

 Social media is unpredictable.
 No matter how good of advice you give, or how much time you put into content or a campaign – sometimes it just doesn’t catch on.
 This can leave you biting your nails and leave the client doubting your skills.
 A designer can guarantee they will deliver 3 design proofs within 30 days – but a social media consultant CANNOT guarantee even the best content or ideas will be well received by the community.
 The volatile nature and fickleness of the community cause a lot of stress and pressure to work overtime when something doesn’t “catch on.”

 The pressure to “sell out” is intense.
-At the low end, there’s tons of cool companies and people who need help – with $500 budgets.
+At the low end, there are tons of cool companies and people who need help – with $500 budgets.
 But the ones willing to pay good money to consultants are usually huge corporations.
 Sometimes, but not always, they have uncool products and services that aren’t a natural fit for social media – but they’re hungry for a way to ‘leverage the new media trends for profit.’
 Consultants need to get paid – and it can cause both parties to ‘fall in love’ based on incompatible needs – and end up in awkward, uncomfortable professional relationships.

 The pressure to “have no life” is relentless.
 Working non-stop through evenings, weekends, holidays and the wee twilight hours are all fair game – if you want to even try to keep up with the rockstars on Twitter and the digerati on Digg.
-If you are determined to keep your work contained within a normal workday or workweek – you may find yourself at a huge competitive disadvantage because many of your peers are willing work much, much more.
+If you are determined to keep your work contained within a normal workday or workweek – you may find yourself at a huge competitive disadvantage because many of your peers are willing to work much, much more.

-Clients want results, not strategy.
+Clients want results, not a strategy.
 In theory, you can just offer people “consulting” or advice.
 But to keep clients paying each month, they usually have to see successful results.
 This often can’t be outsourced or whipped up – it often requires the client’s full, active participation and willingness to change their business culture.
 Many of them aren’t willing to actually follow the only strategy (involvement and active participation) that will likely provide them with the results they want.
 Catch-22.

 This is very true and I do struggle with this.
 I have revamped my business model a few times to overcome this.
 I have created lots of self-paced training modules to help with guiding the client through the strategy.
-Also in the initial proposal I lay out what I will do and what I need from the client to do what I do.
+Also in the initial proposal, I lay out what I will do and what I need from the client to do what I do.
 And I specifically ask to have multiple meetings with the people who are most against or skeptical about social media.
 You cannot just rely on your evangelist, you have to win over your skeptics too.
 Again, you have to be a good salesperson, more so than a great social media consultant.

 You can never stop hustling.
 No matter what level you make it too, you can never kick back and coast along – earning passive income as a consultant.
-If you’re not hustling and making enough noise that people don’t forget about you – you’re not getting paid and you’re sinking.
+If you’re not hustling and making enough noise that people don’t forget about you-you’re not getting paid and you’re sinking.
 If you’re a natural-born power networker this can be exciting – but it can quickly get fatiguing for some personality types.

 And this is different from other great careers in what way?